aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/WaspTrooper.md

 - `Toss3` sound plays
 - `Toss4` sound plays
 - A new sprite object is created rooted using `projectilepsrites[6]` sprite (a spear) at this enemy position + (0.0, 1.5, -0.1)
-- Over the course of 60.0 frames (random between 37.0 and 50.0 frames instead if hardmode is true), the spear moves to `playertargetentity` position + (0.75, 1.25, -0.1) via a BeizierCurve3 with a ymax of 5.0 and its z angle is lerped from 50.0 to 140.0
+- Over the course of 60.0 frames (random between 37.0 and 50.0 frames instead if hardmode is true), the spear moves to `playertargetentity` position + (0.75, 1.25, -0.1) via a BeizierCurve3 with a ymax of 5.0 and its z angle changes from 50.0 to 140.0 via a lerp
 - The spear gets destroyed
 - DoDamage 1 call happens
 - Yield for 0.5 seconds